OmarMiah/news-of-the-world/README.md

 4. You can build the app by opening a terminal in the folder and typing the following command:
    > ./app.py

-## Training
-> What's the secret sauce?
------ a brief description on features/ vectorizers/ and regression -----
------ sample code -----

-## Results
-> Journey to the end of the rainbow
------ outline results and findings -----

 ## Extra Resources
 > Extra reading on this topic (updated as often as possible)
 * Examples of Vectorizers: https://towardsdatascience.com/a-complete-exploratory-data-analysis-and-visualization-for-text-data-29fb1b96fb6a